-The Board of Directors (the "Board") of VirnetX Holding Corporation ("we," "us," the "Company" or "VirnetX") is providing these proxy materials to you for use in connection with the 2016 Annual Meeting of Stockholders to be held on Thursday, June 2, 2016 at 9:00 a.m.
+The Board of Directors (the "Board") of VirnetX Holding Corporation ("we," "us," the "Company" or "VirnetX") is providing these proxy materials to you for use in connection with the 2018 Annual Meeting of Stockholders to be held on Thursday, May 24, 2018 at 9:00 a.m.
 Pacific Time, and at any postponement or adjournment thereof (the "Annual Meeting").
-The Annual Meeting will be held at the Hard Rock Hotel & Casino - South Lake Tahoe, 50 Highway 50, Stateline, Nevada 89449.
+The Annual Meeting will be held at the MontBleu Resort Casino & Spa - South Lake Tahoe, 55 Highway 50, Stateline, Nevada 89449.

-Stockholders of record as of April 14, 2016 (the "Record Date") are invited to attend the Annual Meeting and are asked to vote on the proposals described in this proxy statement (the "Proxy Statement").
+Stockholders of record as of April 2, 2018 (the "Record Date") are invited to attend the Annual Meeting and are asked to vote on the proposals described in this proxy statement (the "Proxy Statement").

-The Notice of Internet Availability will be first mailed to stockholders of record as of the Record Date on April 22, 2016.
-These proxy solicitation materials combined with the Annual Report on Form 10-K for the fiscal year ended December 31, 2015, including financial statements, were first made available online, on or about April 19, 2016.
+The Notice of Internet Availability (the "Notice") will be first mailed to stockholders of record as of the Record Date on or about April 12, 2018.
+These proxy solicitation materials combined with the Annual Report on Form 10-K for the fiscal year ended December 31, 2017 (the "Annual Report"), including financial statements, were first made available online, on or about April 12, 2018.
 Our principal executive offices are located at 308 Dorla Ct., Zephyr Cove, Nevada 89448, and our telephone number is (775) 548-1785.
 We maintain a website at www.virnetx.com.
-The information on our website is not a part of this Proxy Statement.
+The information on our website is not incorporated by reference in the Proxy Statement.